Vikram7856/Vetty-Assignment/README.md

 # SQL Questions and Answers (Q1–Q8)

-Below are the full questions and SQL solutions based on the `transactions` and `items` tables.

 ---

 ## **Q1.
 What is the count of purchases per month (excluding refunded purchases)?**